COMHIS/python-basics/2_basic_concepts/part2.md

 course = "Introduction to Digital Humanities" print(course)
 ```
+Remember to add a blank line at the end.
+As mentioned previously, all python scripts end with a blank line.

 Save it with a name of your choosing (`task1.py` for example), and run it in terminal with the command:
 `python3 task1.py`
 If you forgot how to use the terminal, refer back to the materials for part 1.